GOPIVIRAT/sentinel_soc_project/Microsoft Sentinel.md

 Microsoft Sentinel acts as the **central SIEM and SOAR platform**, providing visibility across cloud and on-premises environments, enabling proactive threat detection and automated security response.

+i have created the workspace and then created the retention period to 180 days in the workspace this is where all the logs will be stroed
 <img width="960" height="481" alt="image" src="https://github.com/user-attachments/assets/c7426a8d-3e82-467d-84e3-485cff8f307a" />
 <img width="964" height="528" alt="image" src="https://github.com/user-attachments/assets/697e5c01-1213-45be-8bc0-a5aa2ce41f5a" />
 <img width="961" height="478" alt="image" src="https://github.com/user-attachments/assets/78677c55-ed22-4195-b5d6-9b7ee4217880" />